ReeceCodes/Tandem/README.md

 # How to use

 - Have the javascript files and the html file in the same folder/location.
-- Open the html file in a browser
+- Open the html file in a browser (I used Chrome only, may have overlooked compatibility issues with other browsers)
 - click on answer
 - click the next button